Modified vaccinia Ankara: Development as a viral vector

 Modified vaccinia Ankara strains engineered to express foreign genes are vectors for production of recombinant proteins, the most common being a vaccine delivery system for antigens.

 A recombinant MVA-based vector for vaccination with different fluorescent reporter genes was developed, which indicate the progress of genetic recombination with the transgene of an antigen (green, colorless, red).

 In animal models, MVA-based vector vaccines have been found to be immunogenic and protective against various infectious agents including immunodeficiency viruses, influenza, parainfluenza, measles virus, flaviviruses, tuberculosis, Plasmodium parasites as well as certain cancers.

 MVA-B is an experimental vaccine to protect against HIV infection, produced by inserting HIV genes into the genome of modified vaccinia virus Ankara.
 In phase I clinical trials in 2013, it was found to be safe but produced only moderate levels of anti-HIV immunity.
-After removing a certain MVA gene, the vaccine produced an improved immune response in mice.
+After removing am immunomodulatory gene called A40R from MVA, the vaccine produced an improved immune response in mice.

 Research

+The genome of both the chicken-adapted MVA and its fully virulent ancestor CVA (able to replicate in both mammalian and avian cells) have been sequenced.
+Comparison shows six major deletions and numerous other mutations.
+Some mutant MVA strains that can replicated in mammalian cells have since been created, providing insight into the genetic basis of MVA's avirulence and the functions of poxvirus genes in general.

 A US Centers for Disease Control and Prevention (CDC) analysis of the vaccination status of 5402 individuals who had mpox infections during the summer of 2022 showed that unvaccinated people appeared to be 14 times more likely to be infected than those with a single (of two recommended) doses; the results were noted to be admittedly preliminary.